Unboxed-Software/solana-course/content/cpi.md

 )?;
 ```

-While PDAs have no private keys of their own, they can be used by a program to issue an instruction that includes the PDA as a signer.
+While PDAs have no secret keys of their own, they can be used by a program to issue an instruction that includes the PDA as a signer.
 The only way for the runtime to verify that the PDA belongs to the calling program is for the calling program to supply the seeds used to generate the address in the `signers_seeds` field.

 The Solana runtime will internally call [`create_program_address`](https://docs.rs/solana-program/1.4.4/solana_program/pubkey/struct.Pubkey.html#method.create_program_address) using the seeds provided and the `program_id` of the calling program.
 It can then compare the result against the addresses supplied in the instruction.
 If any of the addresses match, then the runtime knows that indeed the program associated with this address is the caller and thus is authorized to be a signer.